jaredafisher/Cyber-Bootcamp-Project-1/README.md

 Metricbeat

 These Beats allow us to collect the following information from each machine:
-Filebat collects log data and log events.
+Filebeat collects log data and log events.
 Metricbeat collects any changes in the system metrics such as login information.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: